ethannicholas/panda-old/docs/codingConventions.md

 will get you soundly flogged.
 Not only are exceptions incredibly expensive compared to a simple loop, but `SafetyError` is explicitly not guaranteed: your code might have been compiled with array bounds checking disabled, for example.

+In a future version of the Panda compiler, guaranteed safety violations (such as the above example) will generate a compile-time error.

 Java Code
 ---------